GM Style & Session Zero Topics

 Want to have an advantage on an attack roll?
 Try adding some flourish to it!

-When the player describes their attack and movement giving it a cinematic flourish, I might ask for a skill check and award a success with advantage.
+When a player describes their attack and movement with cinematic flourish, I might ask for an associated skill check (like Acrobatics or Athletics).
+A successful check will then grant advantage on the attack roll.
 Some examples:

 Passive Scores Matter

-The three passive scores (Perception, Investigation and Insight) will be used not only in passive checks, but also as floor for active ones.
-Even though the 2014 D&D rules don't state it plainly, Jeremy Crawford has spoken about this and stated that's the intended use of these scores.
+The three passive scores (Perception, Investigation, and Insight) will be used not only in passive checks but also as a floor for active ones.
+Even though the 2014 D&D rules don't state it plainly, Jeremy Crawford has spoken about this and stated that this is the intended use of these scores.

-This means that if a PC has Passive Perception of 16 any rolls that are lower than that are discarded and the passive score is used.
+This means that if a PC has a Passive Perception of 16, any active Perception rolls that are lower than that are discarded, and the passive score is used.

 For more on this, check this article out.